 Every year the Board refreshes its five year medium term financial strategy.
-In the previous years the IJB used the risk fund for any contingencies.
-There is £1.3 million of the fund left in the reserves and the Board is currently considering its future use.
+In the previous years the IJB increased its risk fund for any contingencies.
+There is £2.5 million of the fund left in the reserves and the Board is currently considering its future use.
+The reserves at 31.3.2021 included reserves for Covid-19 funding which is planned to be used in 2021-22